-Our teaching sequence follows the White Rose Maths scheme of work.
-From this we have then created our own bespoke Brierley maths curriculum for each individual year group, ensuring pace and progression in all strands of learning across school.
-Alongside this, we use the NCETM Ready to Progress documents to help support the teaching of Maths and to develop resources, tasks and activities.
+Our teaching sequence follows ours Brierley maths curriculum for each individual year group, ensuring pace and progression in all strands of learning across school.
+We use the NCETM curriculum to help support the teaching of Maths and to develop resources, tasks and activities.

 The Mastery approach to the teaching and learning of maths is applied in all lessons.
-It stems from the idea that all children can achieve in maths through support, challenge and the use of concrete, pictorial and abstract teaching methods.
+It stems from the idea that all children can achieve in maths through scaffolding, challenge and the use of concrete, pictorial and abstract teaching methods.
 This approach has helped to improve outcomes and standards in each lesson.

-Each lesson offers the same starting point for all children and differentiation is achieved through the use of adult support, manipulatives and the use of progressive and open ended problems.
-We ensure that maths is taught in creative and engaging lessons, using a wide array of math manipulatives in concrete, pictorial and digital form.
+We ensure that maths is taught in creative and engaging lessons, using a wide array of maths manipulatives in concrete, pictorial and digital form.
 ICT is used widely across each year group to deliver the maths curriculum and to offer our pupils a range of exciting activities to challenge and inspire.
 Maths is widely promoted across the school and our classrooms have working walls that the children can utilise to support their learning through the use of vocabulary, models and images and methods.

 Reasoning is a key area within all our lessons.
 Mathematical vocabulary is an essential part of each lesson, we begin all lessons with a 'Maths Chat' activity where pupils are encouraged to describe, explain, convince, justify and prove using STEM sentences to answer in full.
-We hope to build problem solvers of the future and build resilience in our children; essential skills that they can use in all aspects of their learning.
+Mathematical vocabulary is a focus in each lesson and is displayed on each teaching slide so that children can refer to it throughout the lesson when answering questions.
+We hope to build problem solvers of the future and develop resilience in our children; essential skills that they can use in all aspects of their learning.